October 30, 2020

-When it comes to data center relocations, checklists are very important.
-They are a necessary tool to keep things organized and track task completion at a much simpler level than a detailed project plan.
+When it comes to data center migrations and relocations, checklists are very important.
+They are a necessary tool to keep activities organized and to track task completion at a much simpler level than via a detailed project plan.

-Checklists not only serve to unify team members in completing tasks one by one, they more importantly, can even serve as a safety net to protect the project as a whole.
-To illustrate this, let’s turn to another place where a checklist is found: flying an airplane.
+Migration checklists not only serve to unify team members in completing tasks one by one, they more importantly serve as a safety net to protect the project as a whole.
+To illustrate this principle, let’s turn to another place where a checklist is found: flying an airplane.

-In data center migrations, likewise, you cannot only use “a” checklist, but rather many, and need to use them at different critical points in the process.
+In data center migrations, likewise, you cannot just use “a” checklist, but rather many checklists, and your IT team needs to use them at different critical points in the process.
 To list a few, there are checklists used at the beginning of the project; during the discovery of assets; in profiling application heuristics; calendar-date-driven checklists such as “30-days Before a Move Event,” “2 Weeks Before a Move Event,” and “Just Prior to Opening the Move Command Center.”

-All of those checklists are part of a method used organize and relocate a data center in conjunction with the use of high-level project plans, schedules and detailed project plans.
+All of those checklists are part of a data center migration method used to organize and relocate a data center in conjunction with the use of high-level project plans, schedules and detailed project plans.

 If your organization has determined the need for a data center migration, an example of a checklist used to begin that project would be: